vadymmarkov/Malibu/README.md

 ### Making a request

 `Networking` is set up and ready, so it's time to fire some requests.
-Make a request by calling `request` functions with the corresponding endpoint as an argument.

 ```swift
 let networking = Networking<SharkywatersService>()